mrled/lightmarks/docs/devnotes.md

 > For anyone else who didn't know this, Copy Bundle Resources can be found under the Build Phases` tab in the target in your project

 I have not yet done this for Android!!
 So whenever I get around to testing Android, I guess it will be a pain in the ass and I hope I remember this note.

+### ✅ 🔱 Implement a Discover tab

+- View for the popular feed
+- View for the recent feed
+- Navigation with back button
+- Show list of bookmarks

+The list of bookmarks even looks halfway decent, fuck yeah